 Matlab's strengths include cutting-edge algorithms, enormous data handling abilities, and powerful programming tools.
-The Matlab is not designed for symbolic computation, but does include a Maple kernel for such computations.
+Matlab is not designed for symbolic computation, but it makes up for this weakness by allowing the user to directly link to Maple.
 The interface is mostly text-based, which may be disconcerting for some users.

 Matlab is packaged as a core program with several "toolboxes", sold seperately.
-We will only cover the base package.
+We will only cover the core package.
+The current (June 1999) version is Matlab 5.3 release 11.